sublee/subl.ee/resume.md

 :   The AI research lab in Kakao.
     {: .note }

-:   Focused on parallel training, including a large-scale data parallelism and
+:   Focused on parallel training, including a large-scale data parallelism,
-    pipeline parallelism.
+    pipeline parallelism. [torchgpipe][] was developed and published on this interest.

-    Reproduced [GPipe][] in PyTorch.
-This project was published as [torchgpipe][].

     Developed a serverless training framework and a distributed hyperparameter search platform for AutoML.